 |Annual Fee: $95||$0 annual fee first year, then $95|

 Because you need to stay at either Hyatt or Marriott hotels depending on the card, the better card for you is the one you will use most often.

-When do Chase Hyatt Credit Card points expire?
+When do World of Hyatt Credit Card points expire?

 Points do not expire.
-However, if you don’t have any activity on your Hyatt Gold Passport account after 24 months, the account will be closed and your points will be forfeited.
+However, if you don’t have any activity on your World of Hyatt account after 24 months, the account will be closed and your points will be forfeited.

 Is there a foreign transaction fee?

 No, the card does not have a foreign transaction fee.

 Where can I find a World of Hyatt Credit Card guide to benefits?